bryanlimy/V1T/README.md

     requirements.txt
     setup.py
     setup.sh
+    ...
 ```
-- `data` stores the zip files from [gin.g-node.org/cajal/Sensorium2022](https://gin.g-node.org/cajal/Sensorium2022), check [data/README.md](data/README.md) more information.
+- [data](data/) store the datasets, please check [data/README.md](data/README.md) for more information.
-- `misc` contains scripts and notebooks that is not relevant to the main Python package.
+- [misc](misc/) contains scripts and notebooks to generate various plots and figures used in the paper.
-- `src/sensorium` contains the code for the main Python package.
+- [src/sensorium](src/sensorium/) contains the code for the main Python package.

 ## Installation
 - Create a new [conda](https://docs.conda.io/en/latest/miniconda.html) environment with Python 3.8.